fb pixel

 I'm a student with a permanent disability.
 How many credit hours do I need to be full-time?

-Students with a Permanent Disability can receive full-time student aid with a 40% minimum course load (12 credit hours over the Fall/Winter session).
+Students with a Permanent Disability can receive full-time student aid if they register in at least 40% of a full course load.

-• Fall/Winter session - 12 credit hours (40%), but you must have 6 credit hours minimum in each term.
+• Fall/Winter session - 12 credit hours is equal to 40%, but you must have 6 credit hours minimum in each term to maintain eligibility.

 Calculate your course load for the Fall/Winter session by dividing your registered course load by 30.
 Example: 12 credit hours/30 = 0.4 (40%)